nextflow-io/nextflow/docs/config.rst

 Name                  Description
 ===================== =====================
-name                  The name of the executor to be used (default: ``local``). queueSize             The number of tasks the executor will handle in a parallel manner (default: ``100``). submitRateLimit       Determines the max rate of job submission per time unit, for example ``'10sec'`` (10 jobs per second) or ``'50/2min'`` (50 jobs every 2 minutes) (default: unlimited). pollInterval          Determines how often to check for process termination.
-Default varies for each executor. dumpInterval          Determines how often to log the executor status (default: ``5min``). queueGlobalStatus     Determines how job status is retrieved.
+name                  The name of the executor to be used (default: ``local``). queueSize             The number of tasks the executor will handle in a parallel manner.
+Default varies for each executor (see below). submitRateLimit       Determines the max rate of job submission per time unit, for example ``'10sec'`` (10 jobs per second) or ``'50/2min'`` (50 jobs every 2 minutes) (default: unlimited). pollInterval          Determines how often to check for process termination.
+Default varies for each executor (see below). dumpInterval          Determines how often to log the executor status (default: ``5min``). queueGlobalStatus     Determines how job status is retrieved.
 When ``false`` only the queue associated with the job execution is queried.
 When ``true`` the job status is queried globally i.e. irrespective of the submission queue (default: ``false``, requires version ``23.01.0-edge`` or later). queueStatInterval     Determines how often to fetch the queue status from the scheduler (default: ``1min``).
 Used only by grid executors.